-All team members will require an original valid yellow fever certificate, issued more than 10 days before the start of the expedition.
+All team members will require an original valid yellow fever certificate.
+This WILL be checked on entry into the country and must be issued more than 10 days before the start of the expedition.
 WHO advice now states that Yellow Fever Vaccinations are valid for life instead of the original 10 years claimed – please note that this information is not widely known so if necessary you should insist on a medical practitioner issuing a new, valid certificate or extending the expiry on your existing one.
 Do not accept an exemption certificate as an alternative to a vaccination certificate, as these too are not widely recognised.

 About Secret Compass itineraries

 Please remember, this itinerary acts as a framework plan.
 It provides guidance as to our intentions but may not be followed religiously.
 This is an adventure and by definition the outcome is uncertain.
 The leadership team will adapt, flex and change the plan depending on the numerous frictions you may encounter along the way.

 Secret Compass expeditions are achievable by anyone with a healthy lifestyle and a good level of general fitness.
 The biggest challenge on this culturally immersive expedition will be dealing with remote jungle living and a poor diet.
 The heat and humidity, together with basic sleeping and living conditions, can take its toll.
 Teammates will also need to be comfortable paddling an inflatable raft for two days, and wild-camping in hammocks en-route.
 Please ensure that you train for the expedition and arrive fit and ready to go.
 You will be required to be fit enough for the following.

 Daily activity: Walking through jungle on hunting and gathering trips.
 Trekking between camps.